netlify/functions.netlify.com/README.md

 # Netlify Functions example

 Hi there!
-This is my playground repo to test out [Netlify’s Lambda Functions](https://www.netlify.com/docs/functions).
+This is a playground repo to test out [Netlify’s Lambda Functions](https://www.netlify.com/docs/functions).
 You can see a live demo of the examples at https://functions-playground.netlify.com.

 If you want your own copy to play around with, the quickest way to get it up